abraunegg/onedrive/README.md

 make DC=ldmd2
 ```

-**Note:** 32Bit / i686 perating systems are not supported when using this client.
+**Note:** 32Bit / i686 operating systems are not supported when using this client.

 ### First run :zap:
 After installing the application you must run it at least once from the terminal to authorize it.